 At first glance, EMDR appears to approach psychological issues in an unusual way.
 It does not rely on talk therapy or medications.
 Instead, EMDR uses a patient's own rapid, rhythmic eye movements.
-These eye movements dampen the power of emotionally charged memories of past traumatic events.
+With the help of an EMDR therapist, these eye movements can decrease the power of emotionally charged memories of past traumatic events.

 What Can You Expect From EMDR?

 An EMDR treatment session can be as long as 90 minutes.
 Your therapist will move their fingers back and forth in front of your face and ask you to follow these hand motions with your eyes.
 At the same time, the EMDR therapist will have you recall a disturbing event.
 This will include the emotions and body sensations that go along with it.

 Gradually, the therapist will guide you to shift your thoughts to more pleasant ones.
 Some therapists use alternatives to finger movements, such as tapping sounds or musical tones.

 People who use the technique say EMDR can weaken the effect of negative emotions.
 Before and after each EMDR treatment, your therapist will ask you to rate your level of distress.
 The hope is that your disturbing memories will become less disabling.